quasipedia/ansible-dotfiles/README.md

   software for the Gnome3 shell as well.

-_server_ and _workstation_ depends from a playbook _common_ that can (but shuold not) be run on its own.
+_server_ and _workstation_ depends from a playbook _common_ that can (but should not) be run on its own.

 ## Available roles